amr-abdelhamid/refbook/manuscript/main.md

 ## Why continuous inspection is important?

-## which conventions should be put under continuous inspection
+## Which conventions should be put under continuous inspection?

 ## Example: Code clones continuous inspection using Jenkins and ConQAT